StudentEng2016/CENG315.Project2/README.md

 substances controlled by axes with the software governed by Arduino/RAMPs stack and internet of Raspberry Pi.
 This project is designed to be completed under the time span of 3-4 months to put together everything.
 It gives user the opportunity to customize their own farm using the web app.
+The software is also able to manipulate data maps, real-time logging and access an open plant data in the Open Farm database.
+All software is available under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) and is available on [GitHub](https://en.wikipedia.org/wiki/GitHub).
+The hardware is designed around reproduce-ability and availability of components, it can be created using common tools and processes meaning it is not reliant on a single supplier.

 Executive Summary
 -----------------